kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/final-project-proposal.md

 This proposal serves as the foundation for your final presentation and report.
 You will identify a specific cybersecurity threat, outline your research approach, and compile relevant resources to support your analysis.

 ## Proposal Requirements
-**Project Title** A concise and descriptive title for your project.
+**Project Title** A descriptive workingtitle for your project.
+(You can change this working title later if needed.)

 **Name:** Your full name

 **Length:** ~1 page, single-spaced, 12-point font, 1-inch margins

 **Format:** Professionally written document with clear section headers

 ## Required Sections